-Composed of multiple distributed systems, the big data stack in an enterprise typically goes through the following evolution:
+Composed of multiple distributed systems, the modern data stack in an enterprise typically goes through the following evolution:

-Industry analysts estimate that there are more than 10,000 enterprises worldwide running applications in production on a big data stack, comprised of three or more distributed systems.
+Industry analysts estimate that there are more than 10,000 enterprises worldwide running applications in production on a modern data stack, comprised of three or more distributed systems.

 Naturally, performance challenges are inherent related to failure, speed, SLA or behavior.
 Typical questions that are nontrivial to answer include:

 - What caused an application to fail and how can I fix it?

 - This application seems to have made little progress in the last hour.
 Where is it stuck?

 - Will this application ever finish, or will it finish in a reasonable time?

 - Does this application behave differently than in the past?
 If so, in what way and why?

 - Is this application causing problems in my cluster?